A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Discussion

 \section{Discussion}

-We introduced \texttt{BayesPIM}, a modeling framework for estimating time- and covariate-dependent incidence probabilities from screening and surveillance data.
+We introduced \texttt{BayesPIM}, a modelling framework for estimating time- and covariate-dependent incidence probabilities from screening and surveillance data.
 The model is used when the disease may be prevalent at baseline, tests at baseline are fully or partially missing, and the test for disease has imperfect sensitivity.
 In this regard, we extend the available prevalence-incidence mixture model \texttt{PIMixture}, which assumes perfect sensitivity \citep{cheung_mixture_2017, hyun_flexible_2017}.
 We applied the model to data from high familial risk CRC EHR surveillance by colonoscopy, demonstrating that conditioning incidence and prevalence estimates on covariates explains substantial heterogeneity in adenoma risk (cf. Figure \ref{fig:CIF_margcond}).
-These estimates can serve as valuable input for targeted screening strategies, such as higher intensity for older individuals with familial risk cancer and recognizing that older individuals have a high probability of having adenomas at baseline.
-More generally, \texttt{BayesPIM} is readily applicable to other screening data that often have a similar structure (section \ref{sec:dataintro}). \\
+These estimates can serve as valuable input for targeted screening strategies, such as higher intensity for older individuals with familial colorectal cancer risk and recognizing that older individuals have a high probability of having adenomas at baseline.
+More generally, \texttt{BayesPIM} is readily applicable to other screening data that often have a similar structure (Section \ref{sec:dataintro}).
+In our study, we assumed perfect specificity, which was a plausible assumption for the CRC EHR because colonoscopy findings are validated by pathology; similar confirmatory tests are common in other screening programs. \\